 Active learning focuses on students actively engaging in their learning through active problem-based learning, inverted or flipped classroom approaches, Team-Based Learning (TBL), SCALE-UP, and technology-enhanced active learning (TEAL).
-The conference is an opportunity for you to share your successful active learning practices as well as research into active learning.
+The conference was an opportunity for delegates to share their successful active learning practices as well as research into active learning.

-The conference will link Team-Based Learning at University of Bradford, SCALE-UP at Nottingham Trent University and our own active learning practices.
-It is one of the seventeen projects funded by HEFCE's Catalyst Fund.
+The conference linked Team-Based Learning at University of Bradford, SCALE-UP at Nottingham Trent University and our own active learning practices.
+It was one of the seventeen projects funded by HEFCE's Catalyst Fund.
 Read more about the project on the Vice Chancellor's blog.

 We should adopt active learning strategies to make best use of our time with our students so it is crucial that the tasks we set effectively deliver high levels of student engagement and challenge students to apply their learning.

 In Team-Based Learning (TBL) we use the simple but effective 4S model to structure our tasks.
 This workshop will be delivered in a TBL format so that participants can explore the anatomy of 4S task design, experience at least two types of active learning tasks, and develop and use criteria to review tasks.
 Finally, we will share a peer review tool to aid future task development and signpost further resources.